 Pennsylvania Workers’ Compensation is a complex maze of rules and regulations that the insurer likes to use to minimize an injured worker’s case.
 Navigating this system alone is a foolish move.
 Cardamone Law workers’ compensation and construction accident lawyer in Philadelphia PA have over 14 years of experience in handling workplace construction accident cases in Philadelphia.
-These injuries are often quite serious and require the expertise of an experienced construction injury lawyer.
+These injuries are often quite serious and require the expertise of an experienced Allentown construction injury lawyer.

 3rd Party Case in Construction Accident Work Comp